harshnisar/ml-india/_posts/2017-05-17-ml-india-interview-niraj-kumar.md

-**Niraj:** During my PhD at IIIT-H, I majorly worked on [Social Graph-based unsupervised techniques](ftp://ftp.math.ucla.edu/pub/camreport/cam15-33.pdf){:target="_blank"} for intelligent text mining.
-The first of many projects that I worked on was focused on ‘Meaningful phrase identification’.
+**Niraj:** During my PhD at IIIT-H, I majorly worked on [social graph-based unsupervised techniques](ftp://ftp.math.ucla.edu/pub/camreport/cam15-33.pdf){:target="_blank"} for intelligent text mining.
+The first of many projects that I worked on was focused on ‘meaningful phrase identification’.
 It was based on the premise that the performance of several text mining tasks depends upon the quality of the identified phrases.
 We introduced the centrality measures based technique for phrase identification having accuracy more than 90%.
 We effectively applied this technique to key-phrase extraction.
 I also worked on differentiating role and sense of words, preferring to do it via a single measure.
 Several times words having same sense may have different roles in document(s).
 Neglecting such information may misguide us, especially when we compare two different texts having matching words, like: summarization evaluation, and evaluation of descriptive answers and essays, etc. We introduced the use of graph based mapping of co-occurring words and closeness centrality score to identify the role and sense of words in text.

 Another project that I worked on dealt with handling information gap at the phrase level by using unsupervised scheme.
 We introduced the Wikipedia anchor text community detection based scheme, to reduce the information gap between N-grams that are conceptually-related, despite not having a match owing to differences in writing scheme or strategies.
-For example, identifying differently expressed phrases, which carry the same meaning in texts like:  [1] AK47 and [2] Kalashnikov rifle).
+For example, identifying differently expressed phrases, which carry the same meaning in texts like: [1] AK47 and [2] Kalashnikov rifle.